Get to Know the Artist

 Mobile Art Gallery, Mt Eden, Auckland www.mobileart.co.nz

-If you would like to visualize what an artwork would look like on your wall I’m happy to play Match Maker.
+If you would like to see what a particular artwork would look like on your wall I’m happy to help.
 Simply send me a photo of your wall and I will superimpose the painting on to it.
 Fancy Free in Lemon, seen here has been superimposed into an interior.